Housing Breakfast – The Future of Housing Standards

-These outcomes affect the entire life cycle of our future homes but well-defined standards implemented successfully can deliver this.
+These outcomes affect the entire life cycle of our future homes and with increasing the future of housing standards and with well-defined standards implemented we can successfully can deliver this.

 These outcomes include:

 - Ensuring new homes are built with quality in mind (eg, Building for Life)

 - Ensuring homes meet minimum living standards (eg, the Living Home Standard)